filip1/dearmep/doc/glossary.md

 The process of converting someone who browses the Campaign website to an actual User in the system, i.e. to someone who uses the application to contact Destinations.

+## Instance

+When the DearMEP Tool is applied for a particular campaign it needs to be centrally hosted and configured.
+Texts and audio files have to be adapted for that issue.
+MEPs of the current legislative term have to be uploaded with their sway-ability value.
+We call such a running version of DearMEP an Instance.

+## Campaign
+Every instance can be embedded in multiple campaign websites, which might do further configuration for their particular use case.
+We call such an embed of an instance a Campaign.

 ## Destination

-One of the persons that the application is configured to contact in the current Instance, e.g. a member of parliament.
+One of the persons that the application is configured to contact in the current campaign, e.g. a member of (the European) parliament.

 Other terms for these persons and why we have decided against them: